We each need to have safe persons in whose confidence we know we can truly express how we are feeling and/or responding to life’s situations.

 Very often our prayers need to be followed up with common sense practical activity and compassionate action towards helping one another.

 The easy thing is to throw out words, prayers, declarations, etc. The harder walk, the narrow road, and the Godly response, is to bear one another’s burdens as scriptures state.
 The narrow road is being available for one another, being accessible.
-The narrow path is asking for Godly wisdom, then putting that into practice.
+(Galations 6:2)

 The narrow road is to live in being clothed in our inner person, with Christ’s Love, willing to show self-sacrifice, and putting feet to our prayers.